itseluriiiiii/Face-Recognition/README.md

 Libraries Used: OpenCV, face_recognition, Flask.

 ## Example Output
-Example Output
-Success: "Face Matched!
-The uploaded image matches the reference image."
+Success: "Face Matched!"
+The uploaded image matches the reference image.
-Failure: "No match found.
-The uploaded image does not match the reference image."
+Failure: "No match found".
+The uploaded image does not match the reference image.